buyallmemes/blog-api/posts/20240412-circular-dependencies.md

 So yeah, be careful.
 In this case, inversion of dependency could do more harm than good.

-And this is exactly why I started with the Tactical Merge.
+And this is exactly why I started with the [Tactical Merge](#tactical-merge).
 Although it seems like the most extreme, it guarantees to work.
-Circular dependency will be broken.
+The presence of circular dependency signals a fundamental issue with the design, and addressing it only partially might provide temporary relief but won't offer lasting fix.